NTUTVisualScript/GeometrA/docs/user_guide.md

 ![](/docs/pic/user_guide_result.PNG)

 > Success!
 Your test case report can show you if the test case runs success or failed!
+And Click the case to see the detailed result!

+# It's time for you to enjoy GeometrA!